-Partnerships is identified as one of the five outcomes identified in the Long Term Plan for the Kāpiti Coast District Council.
+Partnerships is identified as one of the five outcomes identified in the Kāpiti Coast District Council's FutureKāpiti Long term plan 2015-35.
 Working together with other facility providers to develop and operate an integrated network of community facilities is increasingly important to optimise our facility network and maintain its sustainability.